Hamad Al-Dawsari

-Hamad Al-Dawsari (حمد الدوسري, born 11 March 1994) is a Saudi Arabian professional footballer who plays as a left back for Al-Arabi.
+Hamad Al-Dawsari (حمد الدوسري, born 11 March 1994) is a Saudi Arabian professional footballer who plays as a left back.

 Career

 Al-Dawsari began his career at Al-Jandal before joining the youth ranks of Al-Nassr in 2012.
 He spent just a year with Al-Nassr before joining newly promoted Pro League side Al-Orobah.
 Al-Dawsari spent 5 years with Al-Orobah spending two seasons in the top flight of Saudi football, the Pro League.
-On July 21, 2018, Al-Dawsari joined Al-Adalah, where he played an important part in the club's promotion to the Pro League.
+On July 21, 2018, Al-Dawsari joined Al-Adalah, where he played an essential part in the club's promotion to the Pro League.
 On 2 October 2020, Al-Dawsari joined Al-Khaleej.
 On 19 July 2022, Al-Dawsari joined Al-Arabi.
+On 9 September 2023, Al-Dawsari joined Second Division side Al-Zulfi.